teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 provide a edge over a competing business.

-Provided they know _what_ to build (also not easy), an experienced team with well known tools can provide emmense value.
+Provided they know _what_ to build (also not easy), an experienced team with well-known tools can provide emmense value.

 There are edge cases.
 If you have a startup and only one developer, or you plan to augment a team with rotating contractors, there are other things to consider.
 This facet still applies though.
 Define the team, partially, in terms of all possible developers that could potentially join the team.
 Language popularity is a researched statistic that is published regularly.
 Frameworks or other tooling seem to be less researched, but it is worth looking into.
-It would be best for this to be a data-driven facet.
+It would be best for this to be a data-driven facet, though be careful not to fall into a popularity contest.

 ## Offerings of the Community